Spring Symposium 2018

 Confirmed speakers include Dimiter Angelov, Michael Angold, Daniele Bianconi, Marie-Helene Congourdeau, Nikolaos Chrissis, Andrea Cuomo, Sharon Gerstel, Dimitri Kastritsis, Tonia Kiousopoulou, Ruth Macrides, Paul Magdalino, Christos Malatras, Ekaterini Mitsiou, Nevra Necipoglu, Johannes Pahlitzsch, Inmaculada Perez Martin, Antonio Rigo, Alexander Riehle, Teresa Shawcross, Dionysios Stathakopoulos, Ida Toth, and Ionut Alexandru Tudorie.

-For the latest details (updated 25 January), including travel and accommodation options, see the Symposium's website
+For the latest details (updated 27 February), including the provisional programme, see the Symposium's website

 Registration is now open, with reduced rates until 11 March 2018.